-(a) Critical and key account users include dialysis patients, hospitals, clinics, schools and educational facilities, and all non-residential customers.

-- (i) The designer shall contact Wellington Water (Customer Hub) to check for any dialysis patients within the planned shutdown area. - (ii) Critical and key account users shall be notified verbally as well as in writing. - (iii) A suitable time for the shutdown shall be negotiated with businesses where water is critical to the business (dialysis patient, schools, bakeries etc), or an alternative supply organised.
+- (a) Critical and key account users include dialysis patients, hospitals, clinics, schools and educational facilities, and all non-residential customers. - (i) The designer person managing the shutdown shall contact Wellington Water (Customer Hub) to check for any dialysis patients within the planned shutdown area. - (ii) Critical and key account users shall be notified verbally as well as in writing. - (iii) A suitable time for the shutdown shall be negotiated with businesses where water is critical to the business (dialysis patient, schools, bakeries etc), or an alternative supply organised.

-6.8.4 Trial shutdown
+6.8.46.8.2 Trial shutdown

+Trial shut downs shall be carried out in accordance with Wellington Water's Shutdown Request process.
 A trial shutdown will be required for all Level 3 shutdowns.
 In addition, Level 1 and Level 2 shutdowns may require checking to ensure all valves and hydrants are operable, and that there are no incorrectly closed valves in the network.

-6.8.5 Reactive shutdown
+6.8.56.8.3 Reactive shutdown